Groestlcoin/ord/docs/src/guides/testing.md

 Testing
 =======

 Ord can be tested using the following flags to specify the test network.
-For more information on running Bitcoin Core for testing, see [Bitcoin's developer documentation](https://developer.bitcoin.org/examples/testing.html).

 Most `ord` commands in [inscriptions](inscriptions.md) and [explorer](explorer.md) can be run with the following network flags: